YajingHao/ZetaSuite/README.md

     ```

-    `ZetaSuite.pl` including the following steps:
+    `ZetaSuite.pl` includes the following steps:

     1).
 QC evaluation of the input matrix `<input_matrix>`.
 We just evaluate the QC but will not do any filterations.

     2).
-Calculate the Z-score to make the readouts are comparable.(option command `-z` yes or no,default: yes)
+Calculating the Z-score to make the readouts are comparable.(option command `-z` yes or no,default: yes)

     3).
-Calculate the Event Coverage for each genes.
+Calculating the Event Coverage for each gene(row).

     4).
-Using the SVM curve to filter the genes which is more similar with the negative control.(option command `-svm` yes or no , default: yes)
+Using the SVM curve to filter the genes which show similar responce with negative controls.(option command `-svm` yes or no , default: yes)

     5).
-Whether the user need to directly compare the Zeta score in two directions and use the combined Zeta score to do hits' selection? (option command `-c` yes or no, default: no)
+Whether users need to directly compare the Zeta score in two directions and use the combined Zeta score to do hits' selection? (option command `-c` yes or no, default: no)

     6).
-Calculate the Zeta score.
+Calculating the Zeta score.

     7).
-Draw screen strength curve based on the internal negative control `<internatal_negative.list>`.
+Drawing screen strength curve based on the internal negative control `<internatal_negative.list>`.

 * #### If the input is already normalized matrix, you can directly run `ZetaSuite.pl` with parameter `-z no`.

 ### Following steps were decided by the users, see example for detail.
-  1. Based on the screen strength curve, users can define their optimal threshold by considering both SS and inflection points..
+  1. Based on the screen strength curve, users can define their optimal threshold by considering both SS and balance points.
-  2. Based on the threshold to selected the hits.
+  2. Based on the threshold to select hits.
-  3. Remove Off-targeting hits based on the regulation similarity and siRNA targeting.
+  3. Removing Off-targeting hits based on the regulation similarity and siRNA targeting.
   4. Function interpretation of selected hits based on [ClusterProfiler](https://github.com/YuLab-SMU/clusterProfiler) and [CORUM complexes database](https://github.com/YuLab-SMU/clusterProfiler).The top 15 GO terms with lowest adjust p-values were presented and the top 15 complexes with highest hits’ number were gave.If the complexes number were lower than 15, the complexes with hits’ number larger than 3 would be outputted.
-  5. Constructed Network files for user selected hits.
-Then can directly input [Gephi](https://gephi.org/) for visulization.
+  5. Constructing Network files for users' selected hits.
+Then directly used as input to [Gephi](https://gephi.org/) for visulization.

  ----------------------------------------------------------------------------------------------------------------------------------------------------------------
  ## Testing ZetaSuite using one example
 We provided example data (our in-house HTS2 screening dataset) for using ZetaSuite to explore the hits and do futher functional interpretation.
-To save the testing time, we provide a subsampled dataset.
+To save the testing time, we provided a subsampled dataset.
 While this test data may not yield reasonable results, it can be used to see how the workflow is configured and executed.

 #### step 1. we started with the preprecessed data set which was already removed the low qulity rows and columns.
-Users can find the example data set in the [example](https://github.com/YajingHao/ZetaSuit/tree/master/example) directory.
+Users can find the example data set in the [example](https://github.com/YajingHao/ZetaSuite/tree/master/example) directory.
-The example input files including:
+The example input files include:

-   1. input matrix file, [Example_matrix.txt](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_matrix.txt), Each row represents gene with specific knocking-down siRNA pool, each column is an AS event.
-The values in the matrix are the processed foldchange values between included exons and skipping exons readcounts.
+   1. input matrix file, [Example_matrix.txt](https://github.com/YajingHao/ZetaSuite/blob/master/example/Example_matrix.txt), Each row represents gene with specific knocking-down siRNA pool, each column is an AS event.
+The values in the matrix are the processed foldchange values between included exons and skipping exons read counts.

       (we randomly pick-up 2000 genes and 200 AS events as example matrix)

       <img width="390" alt="image" src="https://user-images.githubusercontent.com/65927843/118161936-06e4dc80-b3d5-11eb-880b-259f46b00543.png">

-   2. input negative file, the wells treated with non-specific siRNAs, [Example_negative_wells.list](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_negative_wells.list).
+   2. input negative file, the wells treated with non-specific siRNAs, [Example_negative_wells.list](https://github.com/YajingHao/ZetaSuite/blob/master/example/Example_negative_wells.list).
 If users didn't have the build-in negative controls, the non-expressed genes should be provided here.
-   3. input positive file, the wells treated with siRNAs targeting to PTB, [Example_positive_wells.list](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_postive_wells.list).
+   3. input positive file, the wells treated with siRNAs targeting to PTB, [Example_positive_wells.list](https://github.com/YajingHao/ZetaSuite/blob/master/example/Example_postive_wells.list).
 If users didn't have the build-in positive controls, choose the parameters `-withoutsvm` and the filename can use any name such as 'NA'.
-   4. input internal negative control (non-expressed genes), genes which annotated as non-expressed (RPKM<1) in HeLa cells, [Example_NonExp_wells.list](https://github.com/YajingHao/ZetaSuit/blob/master/example/Example_NonExp_wells.list).
+   4. input internal negative control (non-expressed genes), genes which annotated as non-expressed (RPKM<1) in HeLa cells, [Example_NonExp_wells.list](https://github.com/YajingHao/ZetaSuite/blob/master/example/Example_NonExp_wells.list).

-#### step 2. run [ZetaSuite](https://github.com/YajingHao/ZetaSuit) main pipeline
+#### step 2. run [ZetaSuite](https://github.com/YajingHao/ZetaSuite) main pipeline

   ```
   perl ZetaSuite.pl -id ./example -od ./output_example -in Example_matrix.txt -op Example -p Example_postive_wells.list -n Example_negative_wells.list -ne Example_NonExp_wells.list -z yes -c yes -svm yes